-Carmen Electra Sizzles In Leather Pants Sprawled On Top Of Mechanical Bull, Legs In The Air
+Carmen Electra Sizzles In Leather Pants While Sprawled On Top Of Mechanical Bull, Legs In The Air

 “Oh those legs,” one follower commented.

-Another fan simply said “perfection.”
+Another fan simply said, “perfection.”

 “Born to ride,” another fan said.

 Carmen has been on a total country kick over the past week, thanks to the giveaway she is doing with Cattleman’s Cut.
-She stunned fans a week ago by sharing a video of herself soaping up a car in a cowboy hat and pair of scandalous short Daisy Dukes.
+She stunned fans a week ago by sharing a video of herself soaping up a car in a cowboy hat and pair of scandalously short Daisy Dukes.
 She was working with the brand to give away a personalized video message and handwritten note for one of her eager followers.

 View this post on Instagram